 $ sudo dpkg-reconfigure unattended-upgrades

-If in Step 5 you selected a wireless interface as the primary network interface for use during the installation, you will need to re-authenticate after rebooting.
+If in Step 5 you selected a wireless interface as the primary network interface for use during the installation, you will need to re-establish connection to the wireless network after rebooting.

 The snap directory in your home folder is not supposed to be accessed manually.
 Use the following command to hide it from view.